 Survivorship support for non-Hodgkin lymphoma

-Led by a registered nurse, our Survivorship Support Program is designed to help you maintain your health and improve your quality of life once your NHL treatment is complete.
+Led by a registered nurse, our Survivorship Support Program is designed to help you maintain your health and improve your quality of life once your non-Hodgkin lymphoma treatment is complete.

 Once your treatment is complete, we will work with you to assess your health and identify potential late or long-term effects of treatment.
 Then, you'll receive an individualized wellness plan that includes help with managing medications and side effects, as well as nutritional, physical and emotional education and support.

 Each time you come to the hospital for a follow-up appointment, you'll receive a full array of tests that scan for metastasis, regardless of whether or not you are experiencing any symptoms.

 What is survivorship support?

 Studies have shown that a significant percentage of cancer survivors deal with chronic health problems that may be related to their cancer treatment.
 The most commonly cited problems include chronic pain, fatigue, cognitive impairment and depression.
 We help our patients and their caregivers plan for those risks.